 - Nature of usage to which it is put

 The Commissioner is bound by the AMP Act to duly fix the monthly rental value and records reasons for increase/decrease of Property Tax for each assessment.
-As soon as assessment is fixed by the Commissioner in the Assessment list, a special notice of property tax for assessment of property tax or amendment where there is enhancement in the tax shall be prepared in the format prescribed in Assessment of Property Tax Rules, 1990.
-Where there is enhancement of the tax, the owners of properties are entitled to file revision petitions within 30 days from the date of service of special notice.
+As soon as the assessment is fixed by the Commissioner in the Assessment list, a special notice of property tax for assessment of property tax or amendment where there is an enhancement in the tax shall be prepared in the format prescribed in Assessment of Property Tax Rules, 1990.
+Where there is the enhancement of the tax, the owners of properties are entitled to file revision petitions within 30 days from the date of service of special notice.

-As soon as a revision petition is received in municipal office from a tax payer against the property tax assessment fixed by the Commissioner, the revision petition shall be entered in a Register of Revision Petitions in Form E appended to Andhra Pradesh Municipalities (Assessment of Taxes) Rules, 1990.
+As soon as a revision petition is received in municipal office from a taxpayer against the property tax assessment fixed by the Commissioner, the revision petition shall be entered in a Register of Revision Petitions in Form E appended to Andhra Pradesh Municipalities (Assessment of Taxes) Rules, 1990.

 The Commissioner shall give an opportunity to the petitioner to appear either in person or by an authorized agent.
-At the time of hearing, the Commissioner shall record the statement of the petitioner regarding the submissions made by him for reduction of property tax.
-After recording the statement of the petitioner by the Commissioner, signature of the petitioner shall be obtained on the statement.
+At the time of the hearing, the Commissioner shall record the statement of the petitioner regarding the submissions made by him for reduction of property tax.
+After recording the statement of the petitioner by the Commissioner, the signature of the petitioner shall be obtained on the statement.

 After completing the hearing of the revision petition, the Commissioner shall pass a speaking order.
 In simple terms, a speaking order is an order that speaks for itself.
 The order should contain all the details of the case, pleadings of the petitioner, clear findings of the competent authority on the case and should appear as a reasoned order.